 Upwelling is more of an inconvenience to surfers than anything else.
 Especially an upwelling in San Diego because we get accustomed to milder water temperatures surfing here!

-In this post, learn all about upwelling in San Diego including what it means, what causes an upwelling, and when does upwelling occur.
+In this post, learn all about when upwelling in San Diego happens, what does upwelling mean, what causes an upwelling, and other places upwelling occurs in the world.

 To answer what does upwelling mean, I find it’s best to start with a basic upwelling science definition.
 In this first section, we’ll start with that basic foundation.